Low-lying zeros of L-functions for Quaternion Algebras: Groundwork

 Let $\phi^\star(x) = \phi(1/2 + x)$.
 Since $\phi$ is an holomorphic function, it has no poles and thus the contour appearing in the integral \eqref{integral-fe} can be translated from the vertical line of abscissa $2$ to the one of abscissa $\frac{1}{2}$.
-Introduce and develop the inverse Mellin transform $\mathcal{M}\phi$ of $\phi$, using change of variables to get
+Introduce the inverse Mellin transform $\mathcal{M}\phi$ of $\phi$.
+Using change of variables, we get

 so that the finite local integrals become